Generic Name and Formulations:

 Use lowest effective dose for shortest duration.
 Apply 1 patch once weekly to lower abdomen or upper buttock (avoid breasts, waistline); rotate application sites.
 Hypoestrogenism: see full labeling.
 Other uses: initially one 0.025mg/day patch.
 Give cyclically (3 weeks on, 1 week off).

+Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
 Not for prevention of cardiovascular disease or dementia.
 Increased risk of cardiovascular disorders (eg, stroke, DVT, VTE); discontinue if occurs or suspected.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Discontinue at least 4–6 weeks before surgery type associated with increased risk of thromboembolism or during prolonged immobilization.
-Endometrial, breast, or ovarian cancer.
+Increased risk of breast or ovarian cancer.
 Risk of probable dementia in women ≥65yrs of age.
 Gallbladder disease.
 Bone disease associated with hypercalcemia.
 Visual abnormalities.
-Consider the addition of a progestin in patients with an intact uterus to avoid endometrial hyperplasia.
 History of hypertriglyceridemia.
 Discontinue if cholestatic jaundice, pancreatitis, hypercalcemia, or retinal vascular lesions occur.
 Monitor thyroid function.
 Conditions aggravated by fluid retention.
 Hypoparathyroidism.
 Endometriosis.
 Hereditary angioedema.
 Asthma.
 Diabetes.
 Epilepsy.
 Migraine.
 Porphyria.
 SLE.
 Hepatic hemangiomas.
-Do initial complete physical and repeat yearly (include Pap smear, mammogram, BP).
+Do initial complete physical and repeat annually (include Pap smear, mammogram, BP).
 Reevaluate periodically.
 Nursing mothers.

 May be antagonized by CYP3A4 inducers (eg, phenobarbital, carbamazepine, rifampin, St. John’s wort).
 May be potentiated by CYP3A4 inhibitors (eg, erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir, and grapefruit juice).
 Concomitant thyroid replacement; may need to increase thyroid dose.
 May interfere with lab tests (eg, thyroid, PT, coagulation factors, glucose tolerance, HDL/LDL, triglycerides, hormone concentrations, other binding or plasma proteins).